tudelft3d/val3dity/docs/usage.rst

 All primitives are validated hierarchically, for instance:

-  1. the lower-dimensionality primitives (the polygons) are validated by first embedding every polygon in 3D and then by projecting it to a 2D plane and using `GEOS <http://trac.osgeo.org/geos/>`_;
+  1. the lower-dimensionality primitives (the polygons) are validated by projecting them to a 2D plane (obtained with least-square adjustment) and using `GEOS <http://trac.osgeo.org/geos/>`_;
   2. then these are assembled into shells/surfaces and their validity is analysed, as they must be watertight, no self-intersections, orientation of the normals must be consistent and pointing outwards, etc;
   3. then the ``Solids`` are validated
   4. finally, for ``CompositeSolids`` the interactions between the ``Solids`` are analysed.

 This means that if one polygon of a Solid is not valid, the validator will report that error but will *not* continue the validation (to avoid "cascading" errors).

-For a ``MultiSolid``, each of the ``Solid`` is validated individually, but the topological relationships between the ``Solids`` are not verified, since a ``Multi*`` is a simple collection of primitives that does not enforce any.

-For a ``CompositeSurface``, the surface formed by the individual surfaces must be a 2-manifold, and the same hierarchical validation applies.

-For ``MultiSurfaces``, only the validation of the individual polygon validation is performed, ie are they valid according to the 2D rules, and are they planar (we use a tolerance that can be defined)?
+The formal definitions of the 3D primitives, along with explanations, are given in